MycoAI/MycoAI/README.md

     git clone https://github.com/MycoAI/MycoAI

-You can install the specified requirements manually, or create a conda environment with all the necessary dependencies using the code below.
+You can install the specified requirements manually, or create a conda environment with all the necessary dependencies using the command below.

     conda create env -f environment.yml